Make a Connection Program Volunteer

 At the same time, nearly 100% of Canadians, including people living with dementia wish to remain living at home as they age (Pandemic Perspectives on Aging in Canada in Light of COVID-19: Findings from a National Institute on Aging/Telus Health National Survey).

 The Make a Connection program provide volunteers with opportunities to build companionship with people living with dementia and help to facilitate safe aging in place.
-Visits can be virtual, by telephone, or in-person.
+Visits are mostly conducted in-person, but can be also over the phone.

 As a volunteer, you will receive training and guidance to prepare for this important role and are matched with a client based on aligning schedule, language, and, where necessary, accessibility or proximity to one another.
-Visits are typically 20 minutes to 1 hour on a weekly or bi-weekly basis, and if virtual are on a variety of platforms such as the phone or Zoom, depending on the client’s preference and capabilities.
+Visits are typically 20 minutes to 1 hour on a weekly or bi-weekly basis, depending on the client’s preference and capabilities.
 The activities that make up these visits can vary from conversation, listening to music, reading aloud, sharing photos, or going for a walk, to helping a person living with dementia to learn how to use technology for reminders or wayfinding.
 Whichever the activity, you will find this to be a rewarding and meaningful experience.

 Depending on the volunteer’s skills and availabilities, you may be occasionally requested to assist with simple household repair tasks or provide technological fit-up for the people living with dementia in their area.